 Take the time to wander along La Concha Promenade and, if the weather allows for it, spend some time on the beautiful beach.

-You can also visit the gorgeous gardens at Mirabell Palace, which was once the residence of the Spanish royal family.
-At the end of the promenade, you will find the iconic “Come of the Wind” sculpture and also an old-style funicular that will take you up to Monte Igeldo.
+You can also visit the gorgeous gardens at Miramar Palace, which was once the residence of the Spanish royal family.
+At the end of the promenade, you will find the iconic “Comb of the Wind” sculpture and also an old-style funicular that will take you up to Monte Igeldo.

 End your busy day enjoying views from Monte Igeldo and, if you’re brave, ride the wooden roller coaster at the hilltop amusement park.
 You can take your time wandering back to the old town and, of course, find some more pintxos bars to gorge yourself on some more local delicacies.